London home of Charles Dickens open after renovation

-LONDON The former London home of Charles Dickens reopened on Monday, after an eight-month, 3.1 million-pound refurbishment celebrating the author's bicentenary.
+LONDON The former London home of Charles Dickens reopened on Monday, after an eight-month, 3.1 million-pound ($5 million) refurbishment celebrating the author's bicentenary.

 Dickens lived at 48 Doughty Street in central London with his family between 1837 and 1839.
 There, in his mid-20s, he wrote "Oliver Twist" and "Nicholas Nickleby", novels that made him a rising literary star.

-The four-storey brick row house was restored to its early Victorian splendour to feel less like a museum and more atmospheric, museum director Florian Schweizer told Reuters.
+The four-storey brick row house was restored to its early Victorian splendor to feel less like a museum and more atmospheric, museum director Florian Schweizer told Reuters.

 "We wanted to recreate it like a home, so visitors could feel like they're actually visiting Charles Dickens and that he might step back in at any time," Schweizer said.